Trump is right. The European Union is getting its act together

 Europe faces a series of big political tests this year, and good news on the economy could determine whether the EU survives the Brexit shock of losing a member for the first time in its 60-year history.

 Trump hailed Brexit as an example of people taking back control from political, business and media elites.
-And he has offered Prime Minister Theresa May talks on a bilateral trade deal that would be vital to Britain's future outside the EU.
+And he has offered Prime Minister Theresa May talks on a bilateral trade deal that could be vital to Britain's future outside the EU.

 But the president appears to have revised his earlier view that the EU would splinter as other countries chose to follow Britain through the exit door.
 His attacks may have contributed to that greater sense of unity -- analysts say it gives mainstream politicians a rallying cry.